scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 Django Server
 -------------

 Django is a high-level Python Web framework.
-Django makes it is easy to create web applications, handles basic security issues, provides basic authentication system.
+Django makes it is easy to create web applications, handles basic security issues, and provides basic authentication system.

-For client interaction we need to focus on some areas i.e.
+For client interaction we need to focus on some areas i.e..

 - How to store the information
 - How a user interacts with the system